alexandrebobkov/alexandrebobkov/master_resume.md

 - Strong skills in accounting software (QuickBooks Online Advanced and Sage 50 Premium)
 - Proficient with Microsoft 365 applications

+#### SKILLS
+## Communication & Training
+- good verbal and written communication skills in English (advance) and French (basic)
+- excellent interpersonal, oral and written communication skills
+- new employees training
+- training employees on a use of various software platforms
+- employee performance steering and evaluation
+- manage multiple details and tasks concurrently in a changing environment
+- able to work effectively in a team environment
+## Microsoft Office
+- advanced knowledge of Word, Excel, Outlook and Access
+- knowledge of accounting software (Sage 50, ACCPAC, QuickBooks Desktop, QuickBooks Online, Xero)
+## Computer, Network and Operating System
+- comfortable with working with Ubuntu Business Linux, as well as Rocky and Debian
+- intermediate skills in computers network infrastructure, NAS, VLANs, Firewall, and VPNs
+- intermediate experience using Linux for corporate sharing files
+- managing access to confidential files
+- experience in setting up and configuring NextCloud platform using on-site server
+- intermediate skills in configuration of OPNsense firewall (vLANs, software LANs, VPNs, DHCP, SSL)
+## Programming and Script languages
+•	coding experience in programming languages C and C++
+•	intermediate knowledge of HTML, CSS, and MySQL/MariaDB
+•	comfortable with configuring and customizing WordPress
+•	experience in writing script files for configuring computer systems
+## Google Workplace Suite
+•	administration of users and cloud storage drives
+•	defining access policies for Chromebook OS using Google Enterprise device management
+•	set-up and use of Google Analytics to gather information about website visitors
+## Project Management
+•	use of flow-charts for visualizing and optimizing existing processes
+•	use of GANT charts for scheduling financial resources
+## Accounting and Payroll
+•	preparation of cash budgets on a weekly, monthly, and quarterly basis
+•	scheduling and allocating financial resources to meet operating objectives
+•	bank account reconciliation with large volume of transactions
+•	consistent and systematic coding and posting of accounting entries
+•	payroll run, year-end reconciliation, ROE, T4 slips and T4 Summary

 #### WORK EXPERIENCE
 ##### CEGEP Professor, Electronics Program		Jan 2023 - Present
 CEGEP Heritage College, Gatineau (QC)